Museum Stories

 Georges Seurat, Young Woman Powdering Herself, ca 1888-90, The Samuel Courtauld Trust, The Courtauld Gallery, London - post-impressionism

-Georges Seurat, Young Woman Powdering Herself, ca 1888-90, The Samuel Courtauld Trust, The Courtauld Gallery, London
+Georges Seurat, Young Woman Powdering Herself, ca. 1888-1890, Samuel Courtauld Trust, Courtauld Gallery, London, UK.

 I was blown away by Georges Seurat’s Young Woman Powdering Herself.
-Right next to it were a lot more known Bathers at Asnières.
-But the young woman was so full of charm I could not stop looking at her.
-It is a good chance to discover some of the less known works of those artists.
+Right next to it were a lot more well-known Bathers at Asnières.
+But the young woman was so full of charm that I could not stop looking at her.
+It is a good chance to discover some of the lesser-known works of those artists.

-Henri de Toulouse-Lautrec, Jane Avril in the Entrance to the Moulin Rouge, putting on her Gloves, ca 1892, The Samuel Courtauld Trust, The Courtauld Gallery, London
+Henri de Toulouse-Lautrec, Jane Avril in the Entrance to the Moulin Rouge, Putting on Her Gloves, ca. 1892, Samuel Courtauld Trust, Courtauld Gallery, London, UK.

-Jane Avril famous from Henri Toulouse-Lautrec posters is shown here not in her scene persona, but outside of Moulin Rouge.
-The painting is very different from the typically loud and full of warm colours posters created by this artists.
+Jane Avril, famous from Henri Toulouse-Lautrec posters, is shown here not in her scene persona, but outside of Moulin Rouge.
+The painting is very different from the typically loud and full of warm colours posters created by this artist.
 It’s almost as if it tried to highlight how very different real life is from the stage.
-All the way to complete change of the colour palette.
+All the way to a complete change of the colour palette.

 Honoré Daumier

-Honore Daumier, Don Quixote and Sancho Panza, ca 1868-72, The Samuel Courtauld Trust, The Courtauld Gallery, London
+Honoré Daumier, Don Quixote and Sancho Panza, ca. 1868-1872, Samuel Courtauld Trust, Courtauld Gallery, London, UK.

-Daumier typically associated with his prints and drawings here has a chance to show his painter’s skills.
-His palette dark, his paintings focused on reflecting the atmosphere more than anything else.
+Daumier, typically associated with his prints and drawings, here had a chance to show his painter’s skills.
+His palette was dark, and his paintings focused on reflecting the atmosphere more than anything else.
 It is interesting to observe how different medium of expression impacts his work.

 Paul Cézanne

-Cézanne is quite well represented, there are a few of his still lives, several landscapes.
+Cézanne was quite well represented; there were a few of his still lives and several landscapes.
 They all give us a great sense of his focus on structure, but nothing drives it home like this painting.
 It shows he was a painter consistent in his explorations, but not limited by them.

 Paul Gauguin

-Paul Gauguin, Nevermore, 1897, The Samuel Courtauld Trust, The Courtauld Gallery, London
+Paul Gauguin, Nevermore, 1897, Samuel Courtauld Trust, Courtauld Gallery, London, UK,

-As you scroll through this article you will notice that there are quite a few paintings of women.
-They all seem very focused, introspective and detached.
-Even when they look straight at the viewer they seem not to connect with us.
+As you scroll through this article, you will notice that there are quite a few paintings of women.
+They all seem very focused, introspective, and detached.
+Even when they look straight at the viewer, they seem not to connect with us.
 As if they are occupied by their own internal struggle and problems.
-It is a pity that no woman painters are presented in the exhibition.
+It is a pity that no woman painters were represented in the exhibition.

 Pierre-Auguste Renoir